mendix/docs/content/en/docs/appstore/creating-content/connector-guide-datahub-kit2/_index.md

 ## 2 Non-Persistable Entities as Published OData Resources

-Because connectors will only move data from the back-end services to the client apps, it usually does not need to store this data.
+Because connectors that wrap services as OData will only move data from the back-end services to the client apps, it usually does not need to store this data.
 To support this, you can expose [non-persistable entities](refguide/entities/#non-persistable-entity) as a [published OData resource](refguide/published-odata-resource/).

 Right-click on the non-persistable entity you want to expose and select **Expose as OData resource**.